All of the following are true of RBCs except: a. Biconcave disc shape b. Life span of approximately 120 days c. Contain hemoglobin d. Contain nuclei

 Here are the essential concepts you must grasp in order to answer the question correctly.

-The average lifespan of red blood cells is approximately 120 days.
-After this period, they are typically removed from circulation by the spleen and liver, where they are broken down and recycled.
-Understanding this lifespan is important for comprehending the dynamics of blood cell production and turnover.
+The average lifespan of a red blood cell is about 120 days.
+After this period, RBCs are typically removed from circulation by the spleen and liver.
+This lifespan is important for maintaining healthy oxygen transport and for the turnover of old or damaged cells.